the-raice/framework/README.md

-# The Raice Framework components
+# The core code of The Raice Framework